-Building vs buying a logistics document automation solution
+Building vs buying a document automation solution for freight forwarders

 When it comes to selecting a document automation solution, you’re faced with two options.
 Build the tools you need in-house or purchase a specialist, industry focused solution.